ibm-cloud-docs/vmwaresolutions/services/managing_veeam_services.md

   years:  2016, 2019

-lastupdated: "2019-04-04"
+lastupdated: "2019-06-28"

+keywords: Veeam, request Veeam, Veeam managed service

 subcollection: vmware-solutions

 ---

+{:external: target="_blank" .external}

-# Requesting managed services for Veeam on IBM Cloud
+# Managed Services for Veeam on IBM Cloud
 {: #managing_veeam_services}

 The Veeam on {{site.data.keyword.cloud}} service seamlessly integrates with your VMware hypervisors to help your enterprise achieve high availability (HA).
 This service provides recovery points and time objectives for your applications and data.
 The recovery points and time objectives can be provided in less than 15 minutes after configuration is completed.
 Use this service to directly control both the backup and restore of all virtual machines for your infrastructure from the Veeam console.

 IBM Resiliency Backup as a Service offers a robust range of onsite, offsite, and hybrid cloud-based data protection solutions to support information resiliency.
-For more information, see [IBM Resiliency Backup as a Service](https://www.ibm.com/us-en/marketplace/managed-backup-services).
+For more information, see [IBM Resiliency Backup as a Service](https://www.ibm.com/us-en/marketplace/managed-backup-services){:external}.

 When you request managed services for Veeam on {{site.data.keyword.cloud_notm}}, use both Veeam backup software and IBM Resiliency Backup as a Service to deploy a fully managed backup environment.
 This combination helps you in the following ways:
 * You have a choice of data protection solutions to enable security-rich and automated protection of critical business data on dedicated on-premises environment, {{site.data.keyword.cloud_notm}} infrastructures, or IBM Resiliency Services Center, either as primary or secondary locations.
 * You also get a scalable and flexible data protection solution to reduce the total cost of ownership and manage your compliance requirements.

-## Procedure to request managed services for Veeam on IBM Cloud
+## Procedure to request Managed Services for Veeam on IBM Cloud
 {: #managing_veeam_services-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Getting Started** from the left navigation pane.
-2. Scroll down the page and click the **Managed Services for Veeam on IBM Cloud** card, which is located under **Order additional managed services**.
+2. Scroll down the page and under **VMware Managed services**, click the **Managed Services for Veeam on IBM Cloud** card.
 3. On the **Veeam on IBM Cloud** page, review the description and technical specifications for Veeam on {{site.data.keyword.cloud_notm}} as a managed service, and then click **Create**.
 4. Specify the configuration settings according to your requirements or accept the default values.
 5. Click **vCenter Server** to add the service to one of your instances.